jldevelops/o-byter/README.md

 - Asset can be configured by sending an asset (will be bounced back) or by setting it with "asset" param.

-- Price is set with "price" param.
+- Price -> "price" param.

-- Allowed address is set with "address" param.
+- Allowed address -> "address" param.
 Aditionally, it can be cleared sending "clear" as value.

-- Exchange direction: set it with "want" param.
+- Exchange direction -> "want" param.
 Valid values: "asset" or "byte".